 Apple

-If you run into rapid battery drain on iOS 16, there are some steps you should take before getting in contact with customer service.
+If you run into rapid battery drain on an iPhone running iOS 16, there are some steps you should take before getting in contact with customer service.

-If your iPhone is getting awful battery life after moving to the newest iOS 16 software, you may be thinking about a move back to an older version of iOS 16.
+If your iPhone is getting awful battery life after moving to Apple’s latest version of iOS 16, you may be thinking about a move back to an older version of iOS 16.

 That’s an option to consider if the downgrade is available, but you should try and fix the issue so you can keep your iPhone on the latest firmware.